esmero/archipelago-deployment/docs/ubuntu.md

 This is our first beta release and even when we have a longer Path to travel until we feel we are ready for a full `8.x-1.0`, we are pretty excited about how far we have gotten in less than a year.
 If you like this, let us know.

 ### User contributed documentation:
-_Insatlling Archipelago on AWS Ubuntu_ by Zach Spalding: https://youtu.be/RBy7UMxSmyQ
+_Installing Archipelago on AWS Ubuntu_ by [Zach Spalding](https://github.com/senyzspalding): https://youtu.be/RBy7UMxSmyQ

 ## Caring & Coding + Fixing